bhartikurdhane16/docker_repo/README.md

   - docker ps                                     #it shows all running containers
   - docker ps -a                                  #Show all containers with state
   - docker inspect <container id>                 #shows detail information of container in jeson formate
-  - sudo docker inspect <container ip>                 #it host application on terminal(get ip fron json file).
+  - docker inspect <container ip>                 #it host application on terminal(get ip fron json file).

 ## Container is running on isolated network , so we are unable to get application on external public network ie over internet
 ## To run container on public network need to map port.